-2 VJRA Corp is an Oregon corporation, of which Ross Silver is the principal.

-Represents (i) 5,442,544 shares of our common stock held directly by Newcan, which is wholly owned by Mr. Koretsky.

-4 ILJ, LLC is an entity managed by Todd Swanson, a former manager of Alternative Solutions L.L.C., which we acquired on June 27, 2018.
+- 2 VJRA Corp is an Oregon corporation, of which Ross Silver is the principal. - Represents (i) 5,442,544 shares of our common stock held directly by Newcan, which is wholly owned by Mr. Koretsky. - 4 ILJ, LLC is an entity managed by Todd Swanson, a former manager of Alternative Solutions L.L.C., which we acquired on June 27, 2018.

 - Includes 7,500,000 shares and 7,500,000 shares acquirable upon exercise of Warrants at \$0.60 per share in connection with the Navy Capital Offering.
 Navy Capital Green International, Ltd. is a British Virgin Islands limited company, of which John T. Kaden is the Managing Partner and CIO.
 Mr. Kaden exercises voting and dispositive power of the shares. - Includes 2,500,000 shares and 2,500,000 shares acquirable upon exercise of Warrants at \$0.60 per share in connection with the Navy Capital Offering.
-Mark A. Reichenbaum, as Trustee of the Mark A. Reichenbaum Revocable Trust, exercises voting and dispositive power of the shares. - Includes (i) 8,473,527 shares of our common stock directly held by Mr. Binder; and (ii) 488,888 shares issuable upon the exercise of 222,222 Special Warrants which will be deemed to be automatically exercised on behalf of, and without any further action or payment required on the part of Mr. Binder, at 5:00 p.m.
-(Toronto time) on the date that is the earlier of: (a) the fifth business day after the date a receipt is issued for a final prospectus qualifying the distribution of the shares and the warrants by the securities regulatory authorities in the provinces of British Columbia, Alberta, Manitoba and Ontario; and (b) November 30, 2018. - Includes (i) 12,276,253 shares of our common stock directly held by Mr. Koretsky; (ii) 2,397,136 shares of common stock issuable upon the exercise of 1,089,608 Special Warrants which will be deemed to be automatically exercised on behalf of, and without any further action or payment required on the part of Mr. Koretsky, at 5:00 p.m.
-(Toronto time) on the date that is the earlier of: (a) the fifth business day after the date a receipt is issued for a final prospectus qualifying the distribution of the shares and the warrants by the securities regulatory authorities in the provinces of British Columbia, Alberta, Manitoba and Ontario; and (b) November 30, 2018; and (iii) 5,442,544 shares of our common stock held of record by Newcan.
+Mark A. Reichenbaum, as Trustee of the Mark A. Reichenbaum Revocable Trust, exercises voting and dispositive power of the shares. - Includes (i) 8,473,527 shares of our common stock directly held by Mr. Binder; and (ii) 244,444 shares acquirable upon the deemed exercise of Special Warrants and 244,444 shares acquirable upon exercise of Warrants underlying Special Warrants. - Includes (i) 12,276,253 shares of our common stock directly held by Mr. Koretsky; (ii) 1,198,568 shares acquirable upon the deemed exercise of Special Warrants and 1,198,568 shares acquirable upon exercise of Warrants underlying Special Warrants; and (iii) 5,442,544 shares of our common stock held of record by Newcan.
 Mr. Koretsky is the beneficial owner and has voting and investment power over the securities held by Newcan. - 9 Includes 4,888,889 shares acquirable upon the deemed exercise of Special Warrants and 4,888,889 shares acquirable upon exercise of Warrants underlying Special Warrants. - Canaccord Genuity Corp. is an affiliate of Canaccord Genuity Wealth Management (USA) Inc., Canaccord Capital Corporation USA, Inc., and Canaccord Financial (USA) Inc. which are registered broker-dealers with the Financial Industry Regulatory Authority and Canaccord is an underwriter within the meaning of the United States Securities Act of 1933, as amended, in relation to the distribution of the shares held by Canaccord Genuity Corp.
-Beneficial ownership includes 1,593,516 shares acquirable upon the deemed exercise of Special Warrants, 1,593,516 shares acquirable upon exercise of Warrants underlying Special Warrants, 2,317,842 shares acquirable upon exercise of special broker warrants and 2,317,842 shares acquirable upon exercise of common stock warrants underlying special broker warrants.
+Beneficial ownership includes 1,593,516 shares acquirable upon the deemed exercise of Special Warrants, 1,593,516 shares acquirable upon exercise of Warrants underlying Special Warrants, 2,317,842 shares acquirable upon exercise of Broker Warrants and 2,317,842 shares acquirable upon exercise of Warrants underlying Broker Warrants. - Includes 3,666,663 shares acquirable upon the deemed exercise of Special Warrants and 3,666,663 shares acquirable upon exercise of Warrants underlying Special Warrants.